jasoncpatton/scitokens-credmon/README.md

 ## Deployment

-After installing the Scitokens CredMon, some configuration is required to enable the CredMon and, if desired, the OAuth2 Token Flask app.
+After installing the Scitokens CredMon for the first time, some configuration is required to enable the CredMon and, if desired, the OAuth2 Token Flask app.

 1. Create or modify HTCondor's credential directory (`condor_config_val SEC_CREDENTIAL_DIRECTORY`) such that it is owned